-- a) The structure of the market, including levels of concentration and barriers to entry in a market; - b) The outcomes observed in the market, such as ownership, prices, innovation, employment, and the ability of national industries to compete in international markets; and - c) The conduct in that or any related market.
+- a.
+The structure of the market, including levels of concentration and barriers to entry in a market: - b.
+The outcomes observed in the market, such as ownership, prices, innovation, employment, and the ability of national industries to compete in international markets; and - c.
+The conduct in that or any related market.

 In a market inquiry, the Commission must decide whether any feature, including structure and levels of concentration, of each relevant market for any goods or services impedes, restricts or distorts competition within that market.
 In making its decision in terms of subsection (1)(a), the Commission must have regard to the impact of the adverse effect on competition on small and medium businesses, or firms controlled or owned by historically disadvantaged persons.
-Subject to the provisions of any law, the Commission may, in relation to each adverse effect on competition".
+Subject to the provisions of any law, the Commission may, in relation to each adverse effect on competition, take action to remedy, mitigate or prevent the adverse effect on competition.